ChaArdy/ChaArdy/README.md

 <h1 align="center">Hi 👋, I'm Paw - Wutthichai Pubunthong</h1>
-<h3 align="center">I'm a 3rd-year Computer Science student at Srinakharinwirot University with a passion for fontend.
+<h3 align="center">I'm a 3rd-year Computer Science student at Srinakharinwirot University with a passion for fontend and web development.
 Welcome to my WORLD!!!.</h3>

 - 📫 How to reach me **wutthichaipaw@gmail.com**